owulveryck/blog/content/post/gorgonia-gomachine.md

 ### Pregel in Go ?

-So, Pregel is a computation graph designed to solve the problem of graph processing by leveraging the power of cloud computing
+So, Pregel's goal is to solve the problem of graph processing by leveraging the power used for cloud computing.
-(I mean, using a cluster of inexpensive machines).
+(a cluster of inexpensive machines).

-Distributed programming can be hard, but the original paper mention that:
+Distributed programming, most of the time efficient, is nevertheless hard.
+But the original paper mention that:

 > The model (...) implied synchronicity makes reasoning about programs easier.